520luigi/PHP_Piscine/README.md

 of sleep yesterday, but was worth the fun.
 I turned in a mySQL dump file and a install.php file that both initialize the database.
 In case one doesn't work, I got the other.

-### Day 05 (SQL Database)
+### Day 05 (SQL Database) 95/100
 Did 21/21 Exercises, they are simple and short, but there could be errors.
 We'll see.
+This is moulinette graded, not people.

 To use MAMP SQL without downloading, go to MAMP applications folder so that whenever I type mysql on terminal, it automatically goes to "PATH=/Applications/MAMP/Library/bin:$PATH".
 Put this path in my .zshrc file.